kitlith/Antilogs/README.md

 _Antichamber timer tools._

 ## WARNING
-Apparently, if you run antichamber like this from the wrong directory, all the files in the current directory get deleted?
-Somehow?
-I was always running from the directory that the UDKGame-Linux binary was located in.
+If you run Antichamber with an unexpected working directory:
+ - Antichamber will segfault and fail to start
+ - Antichamber will delete all the files in the current directory if any of them have content.
+   - Apparently, Antichamber is trying to clear its cache, and ends up thinking that the working directory is the cache folder...

+This is not the fault of Antilogs, and will occur even without its use.

 ## What is this?
-At the moment, this is a series of tools meant to be preloaded using LD_PRELOAD while running Antichamber to provide logs useful for speedrun timers.
+At the moment, this is a series of tools meant to be preloaded using LD\_PRELOAD while running Antichamber to provide logs useful for speedrun timers.
 Eventually, it may be expanded to cover Windows dll stuff.

 Currently, there is a method to detect the end of an any% run by using the raw,